 What is Executive Functioning and How Autism Affects It

 Executive functioning is critical to our independence as an adult, and most of us are not aware that we possess it.
-It is comprised of cognitive and mental abilities that help us regulate, control, and manage our thoughts and actions and can be a marked challenge for people with autism.
+It is comprised of cognitive and mental abilities that help us regulate, control, and manage our thoughts and actions and can be a marked challenge for autistic people.

 Promoting Positive Behavior in our Autism Treatments

-Problem behavior, typically thought of as “ASD Behavior”, is both voluntary and involuntary action that autistic children resort to as a coping mechanism in their environment.
-Positive behavior, signs that your child with ASD listens, watches, responds, and eagerly wants to be a part of the learning and growth process is what we encourage in our treatment.
+Problem behavior, typically thought of as “autism behavior”, is both voluntary and involuntary action that autistic children resort to as a coping mechanism in their environment.
+Positive behavior, signs that your child listens, watches, responds, and eagerly wants to be a part of the learning and growth process is what we encourage in our treatment.
 Our program is not one of behavior modification, nor are we a textbook program that treats behavior in autism based on age-related standards.
 We treat behavior as information.

 Behavior: Start with the Mind First!